Surendra77-pixel/signal-flow-ai-dashboard/README.md

 **SignalFlow** is an intelligent, real-time analytics dashboard that detects, analyzes, and diagnoses user drop-offs during complex signup flows.
 It goes beyond traditional funnel analytics by reading **behavioral signals** — rage clicks, hesitation patterns, tab switches — to pinpoint the *exact* reason users abandon your flow.

-When a critical drop is detected, SignalFlow's built-in **AI Root-Cause Engine** maps the failure to a specific UX friction point and hands you an **actionable code patch** on the spot.
+When a critical drop is detected, SignalFlow's built-in **AI Root-Cause Engine** maps the failure to a specific UX friction point and hands you an **actionable code patch** on the spot..

 ---